 The Nevada crime of robbery (NRS 200.380)

 A Nevada robbery conviction carries the category B felony punishment of two to fifteen (2 - 15) years in prison.
 If a firearm or other deadly weapon is used in the commission of a Nevada crime, the judge may increase the sentence by up to 20 years as long as the enhancement does not exceed the underlying sentence.
 (NRS 193.165)

 The Nevada crimes of battery (NRS 200.481)

-The penalties for assault or battery vary widely depending on whether a deadly weapon is used, whether substantial bodily injury in Nevada occurred, and whether it was committed on a protected class (such as a police officer).
+The penalties for battery vary widely depending on whether a deadly weapon is used, whether substantial bodily injury in Nevada occurred, and whether it was committed on a protected class (such as a police officer).

-On the low end, assault or battery may be a misdemeanor in Las Vegas carrying up to six (6) months in jail and/or up to $1,000 in fines.
+On the low end, battery may be a misdemeanor in Las Vegas carrying up to six (6) months in jail and/or up to $1,000 in fines.
 On the high end, battery may be a category A felony in Nevada with a possible life sentence.

 The Nevada crime of murder (NRS 200.010)